awsdocs/amazon-workspaces-administration-guide/doc_source/infrastructure-security.md

 To further control access to your WorkSpaces, use multi\-factor authentication\.
 For more information, see [How to Enable Multi\-Factor Authentication for AWS Services](http://aws.amazon.com/blogs/security/how-to-enable-multi-factor-authentication-for-amazon-workspaces-and-amazon-quicksight-by-using-microsoft-ad-and-on-premises-credentials/)\.

-## Connect to Amazon WorkSpaces Through a VPC Interface Endpoint<a name="interface-vpc-endpoint"></a>
+## Make Amazon WorkSpaces API Requests Through a VPC Interface Endpoint<a name="interface-vpc-endpoint"></a>

-You can connect directly to Amazon WorkSpaces API endpoints through an [interface endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) in your Virtual Private Cloud \(VPC\) instead of connecting over the internet\.
+You can connect directly to Amazon WorkSpaces API endpoints through an [interface endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) in your virtual private cloud \(VPC\) instead of connecting over the internet\.
 When you use a VPC interface endpoint, communication between your VPC and the Amazon WorkSpaces API endpoint is conducted entirely and securely within the AWS network\.

+**Note**
+This feature can be used only for connecting to WorkSpaces API endpoints\.
+To connect to WorkSpaces using the WorkSpaces clients, internet connectivity is required, as described in [IP Address and Port Requirements for Amazon WorkSpaces](workspaces-port-requirements.md)\.

 The Amazon WorkSpaces API endpoints support [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) \(Amazon VPC\) interface endpoints that are powered by [AWS PrivateLink](https://aws.amazon.com/privatelink/)\.
 Each VPC endpoint is represented by one or more [network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(also known as elastic network interfaces, or ENIs\) with private IP addresses in your VPC subnets\.